ferronweb/ferron-website/src/content/docs/modules.md

 - _rproxy_ (from Project Karpacz 0.2.0) - this module enables reverse proxy functionality.
 - _scgi_ (from Project Karpacz 0.6.0) - this module enables the support for connecting to SCGI servers.

-The following modules are dynamically linked (not supported on musl libc builds), and available in both source and binary form:
+The following modules are built into Ferron, but are disabled by default:

-- _example_ - this module responds with "Hello World!" for "/hello" request paths.
+- _example_ (was dynamically linked up to Ferron 1.0.0-beta6) - this module responds with "Hello World!" for "/hello" request paths.

 ## Module notes